 Buryani can be eaten on its own, but it is often served with Tandoori chicken.

-This is a spicy, stewed pork dish that is flavored with garlic, chili, ginger, and shrimp paste and then simmered in a coconut milk.
+This is a spicy, stewed pork dish that is flavored with garlic, chili, ginger, and

 It originated in the Philippines and is one of the hottest dishes in the region.
 It is said to be even spicier when found in its hometown of Bicol.